Copyright 2016 Google LLC

 [docs] def with_universe_domain(self, universe_domain): """Returns a copy of these credentials with a modified universe domain.
 Args: universe_domain (str): The universe domain to use Returns: google.auth.credentials.Credentials: A new credentials instance. """ raise NotImplementedError( "This credential does not support with_universe_domain." )

-[docs] class CredentialsWithTrustBoundary(Credentials): """Abstract base for credentials supporting ``with_trust_boundary`` factory""" @abc.abstractmethod def _refresh_token(self, request): """Refreshes the access token.
+[docs] class CredentialsWithRegionalAccessBoundary(Credentials): """Abstract base for credentials supporting regional access boundary configuration.""" def __init__(self): super().__init__() self._rab_manager = ( _regional_access_boundary_utils._RegionalAccessBoundaryManager() ) @abc.abstractmethod def _perform_refresh_token(self, request): """Refreshes the access token.
 Args: request (google.auth.transport.Request): The object used to make HTTP requests.
-Raises: google.auth.exceptions.RefreshError: If the credentials could not be refreshed. """ raise NotImplementedError("_refresh_token must be implemented")
+Raises: google.auth.exceptions.RefreshError: If the credentials could not be refreshed. """ raise NotImplementedError("_perform_refresh_token must be implemented")

-[docs] def refresh(self, request): """Refreshes the access token and the trust boundary.
-This method calls the subclass's token refresh logic and then refreshes the trust boundary if applicable. """ self._refresh_token(request) self._refresh_trust_boundary(request)
+[docs] def refresh(self, request): """Refreshes the access token.
+This method calls the subclass's token refresh logic.
+The Regional Access Boundary is refreshed separately in a non-blocking way. """ self._perform_refresh_token(request)

 [docs] class AnonymousCredentials(Credentials): """Credentials that do not provide any authentication information.
 These are useful in the case of services that support anonymous access or local service emulators that do not use credentials. """ @property def expired(self): """Returns `False`, anonymous credentials never expire.""" return False @property def valid(self): """Returns `True`, anonymous credentials are always valid.""" return True